007Ragamadhuri/MADHURI-CALCULATOR/README.md

 # MADHURI-CALCULATOR
-Creating Simple calculator using HTML,CSS,JAVASCRIPT
+• Developed a calculator used for performing basic mathematical operations like Addition, subtraction, multiplication, and division using HTML,CSS,JS